BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-I can imagine him tailgating at a football game...a quintessentially American pastime.
+I can imagine him tailgating at a football game and having a great time.
 </p>

-<h4>4.
+<h4>5.
 Militaristic</h4>
 <p>
 He participated in and strenghtend the American military-industrial complex.
 Contrast that with Einstein's atom bomb regrets, for example.
 </p>

-<h4>5.
+<h4>6.
 Technocratic and techno-optimistic, sometimes to a fault</h4>
 <p>
-Computers, science, bombs, etc.
+Solving the world's problems with computers, science, bombs, etc.
 </p>

 <hr/>